Eric Roberson

-Eric Roberson (born September 27, 1976) is an American singer, songwriter, former rapper and music producer.
+Eric Roberson is an American singer, songwriter, former rapper and music producer.
 He is sometimes referred to simply as Erro, the name which he later used as part of his label Blue Erro Soul.
 His first single, "Represent", was released through Warner Bros.
 Records in 1994 and he recorded an album for that label which remains unreleased.

 Career

 Raised in Rahway, New Jersey, Roberson attended Rahway High School.

 He subsequently returned to Howard University to complete his studies in Musical Theatre.
 After performing in a number of musicals and plays, he landed a songwriting deal through the EMI label, and went on to collaborate with Philadelphia-based artists such as Jill Scott, Musiq Soulchild, and most extensively, DJ Jazzy Jeff.

 As a member of Jeff's A Touch of Jazz production company, Roberson made contributions to Jeff's debut album, The Magnificent in 2002.
 He continued songwriting work as well as releasing his own material through his Blue Erro Soul imprint.
 He also appeared on DJ Spinna's Intergalactic Soul LP in 2006.

 Roberson was nominated for two Grammys in the Best Urban/Alternative Performance category.
 He was nominated for two songs from his 2009 album Music Fan First- "A Tale of Two" in 2010 and "Still" in the same category a year later.

 In 2013, he was a member of the band, United Tenors together with Dave Hollister, Fred Hammond and Brian Courtney Wilson.

+Roberson's 2014 album, The Box, peaked at #8 on the Billboard Top R&B Albums.
+It was on the chart for 3 weeks.
+The album reached #104 on the Billboard 200.
+The album cover and promotional material featured speakers by BoomCase.

 Roberson's "I Have A Song" was chosen to be the fundraising single, produced by Jak Beula and released in February 2016, to enable the permanent installation of the first dedicated Commonwealth war memorial in the UK to African and Caribbean service men and women of both World Wars.

+In 2024, Roberson signed with the Universal Music Group distributed label SoNo Recording Group.
+His first release for the label is the Jeff Lorber featured "Every Kinda People", a cover of the 1978 Robert Palmer single.